361: GALACTIC/ZYGON/SPACE/MISSILE FIRING WAR CHARIOT (1979-81):

 But as the guns, pilots, engines and bases are all interchangeable there may be more.

-There were three bases versions, the first utilised the Galactic War Chariot green base.
+There were three base versions, the first utilised the Galactic War Chariot green base.
 The later non-green versions had the word Galactic blanked out.

 The white bases always say ‘Made in Italy’.
 This War Chariot version was made by Polistil (initially called Politoys) which was a toy company headquartered in Milan, Italy who also made the 122 Volvo SW and 243 Police Volvo for Dinky.